salesforce-ux/sass-deprecate/test/README.md

 For example:

-- initialising the module
+- initializing the module
 - throwing errors and warnings where appropriate
 - failing compilation when appropriate

 ### Working locally

-Run tests everytime a file changes:
+Run tests every time a file changes:

 ```bash
 $ gem install filewatcher